breedhub/interconnect/README.md

 # Breedhub Interconnect

-Ever wondered how your bittorrent software is able to establish connection to your peer when both of you are behind NAT?
+Ever wondered how your BitTorrent software is able to establish a connection to your peer when both of you are behind NAT?
 This is [UDP hole punching](https://en.wikipedia.org/wiki/UDP_hole_punching).